Impeachment of Man: Analysis and influence

-Due to its lack of obvious Nazi ideology, the book was repeatedly republished in the years after its publication for occult, New Age, and vegetarian audiences.
+Due to its lack of obvious Nazi ideology, the book was republished in the years after its publication, aimed in part at occult, New Age, and vegetarian audiences.
 It was nonetheless highly popular with neo-Nazis and was a "classic" within the movement.
 Academic Jeffrey Kaplan wrote that Impeachment of Man was, as of 1999, "the strongest statement of the National Socialist nature religion available today".
 Kaplan noted Devi's sources as "wildly eclectic" in origin, couched in religious terminology.
 Scholar Stéphane François called it an "anti-speciesist and misanthropic" work, while another analysis noted it as a forerunner to the ideology of deep ecology in its "biocentric" worldview.

 Devi's book has seen increased attention in recent years as a result of modern ecofascist movements, and has also had popularity with radical environmentalists who are not far-right, having a significant impact on the American and European animal rights movements.
 It was recommended in ecofascist and deep ecology circles on the web forum 8chan.